OUSCM Clinical Vignette Symposium

 The 2026 Clinical Vignette Symposium will be held on Wednesday, March 11, 2026, from 4:00pm to 7:00pm in the OU-Tulsa Schusterman Learning Center.

 All accepted posters will be displayed in the Learning Center’s Founders Hall during the event.
-All accepted posters will also be uploaded to the Open Science Framework presentation platform and available for viewing for the entire week.
+All accepted posters can also be uploaded to the Open Science Framework presentation platform and available for viewing for the entire week.
 More information on how to view the online posters will be available as the symposium date approaches.

 Top three winners will be selected.